What Is Agile Methodology, A Guide For Leaders

 Focuses on Users

-The projects are broken down into manageable units, making it easier for the team or focus on high-quality development, testing, and collaboration.
+The product is broken down into manageable units, making it easier for the team or focus on high-quality development, testing, and collaboration.
 By creating builds and conducts tests or reviews throughout the iteration, defects and mismatches can be found and fixed early, improving over-all quality.

 It gives your team Purpose